saq/saq.github.io/publications.md

 #### in review

+Benitez, L.\* & **Queenborough.
+S.A.** 0000.
+Fruit trees drive small-scale movement of elephants in forests of Kibale National Park, Uganda. *Biotropica*.

 Liu, J.\*\*, Anderson, L.,\*\* & **Queenborough, S.A.** 0000.
 Distribution and abundance of trees with extrafloral nectaries across a tropical forest rainfall gradient. *Biotropica*.